Most gemstone buyers purchase gems for making jewelry. But some buyers are gemstone collectors, and they are, dare we say, a special breed.

 First, the object must be intrinsically interesting.
 That's why most of us don't collect refrigerator magnets.
-Second, there must be an extensive range of objects of that type so that one can build a collection.
-A collection of just two things does not satisfy the collection urge.
+Secondly, there must be an extensive range of objects of that type so that one can build a collection.
+A collection of just two things does not satisfy the collector's urge.
 Whatever the definition of the collection, the collector is always aiming for the nirvana of completeness.
-Third, at least some of the members of the collection must be rare.
+Lastly, at least some of the members of the collection must be rare.
 Even if you only collect beer bottles, your collection doesn't become interesting until some of the bottles are from far away places or from obsolete brands.

 Though some gemstones can be extraordinarily expensive, gemstone collecting need not be an expensive hobby.
 Many unusual gems are still inexpensive because the supply is so limited that no market demand is created for them.
 Many gemstones that are in good supply today will become rare in the future as supplies are exhausted.
 Time is on the side of the collector.